Saved By the Bell's Original Cast: Where Are They Now? - E! Online

 School is back in session!

-Peacock's reimagined version of Saved By the Bell premiers today and there is already a lot of buzz about the show, especially considering most of the original cast is back to reprise their iconic roles.
+E! is celebrating Peacock's reimagined version of Saved By the Bell with a three-day SBTB marathon this weekend starting Friday at 12 noon.
+From Friday, Dec.
+11 to Sunday, Dec.
+13, you can catch dozens of classic episodes right here on E!.

-The original series debuted in 1989 with different spinoffs and reunions to boast over the years, but this newest project is all about that same old Saved By the Bell fun with a new generation of students along for the ride.
+The original series debuted in 1989 with different spinoffs and reunions to boast over the years, and the new Peacock version is all about that same old Saved By the Bell fun with a new generation of students along for the ride.
+Some of your favorite original cast members, like Mario Lopez, Elizabeth Berkley and more, also make appearances in the 2020 version.

 The show has officially been off the air for almost 30 years and in that time the cast has gone on to star in their own television series, host major talk shows and even made a few appearances on various reality TV shows.
 Safe to say, they've been busy.

-E! has compiled everything you need to know about their time in the spotlight since the popular series ended its run.
+E! has compiled everything you need to know about their time in the spotlight since the popular series ended its run three decades ago.

-Scroll through the gallery below to see what your favorite Bayside High students have been up to for the last three decades before binging the new reimagined version of Saved By the Bell on Peacock now!
+Scroll through the gallery below to see what your favorite Bayside High students have been up to in recent years before binging the classic series on E! all weekend long!

+And don't forget to watch season one of the reimagined version of Saved By the Bell on Peacock any time!

 (E! and Peacock are both part of the NBCUniversal family)